Althorix50/LocuSense_repo/home-assistant/lora/README.md

    ```text
    SAVE
    ```

+A quick WIO INFO printout should now show the newly stored OTAA keys.
+If you want to test connectivity before deploying, you can issue a manual WIO JOIN and watch the join status both in the console and in the TTN Application event log.

 On next boot the node reads configuration from the EEPROM on the LoRa module, joins the network via OTAA and begins periodic uplinks according to the